Johjo/spandor/documentation/commands/start_game_command.md

 ## Rules : Prepare some game elements at start
 ```
-Title : Element when game start
+Title : Should draw cards
 Given
     any players
 When